nearform/mira/docs/samples/README.md

 The Authentication is managed by Api Gateway through a Cognito UserPool.

 The Api Gateway is connected to NLB using a Vpc Private Link.
-NLB and Fargate instances are not accessible from the public network.
-Can be accessed only by the Api Gateway.
+The NLB and Fargate instances are not accessible from the public network; they can be accessed only by the Api Gateway.

 A DNS entry is created in Route53 and a certificate is assigned to the endpoint to allow https connection.